kazi

 2. Describe what you want

-kazi propose "a /healthz endpoint that returns 200"
+kazi plan "a /healthz endpoint that returns 200"

 kazi approve <proposal-ref>